Understanding how Accumulation Conveyor helps expedite your distribution process

 Accumulation conveyor tables can be used for line accumulation and regulation of bulk materials over belt conveyors where it is necessary to improve the uniformity of flow and reduce belt wear.

-In modern plants, these tables are often used in single-file in several levels, in this case, they are often called product accumulation conveyor tables.
+In modern plants, these tables are often used in single-file in several levels, in this case, they are often called product accumulation belt conveyor.
 The single-file arrangement is used for suspending all particles during transport.
 This allows the table to be self-clearing so that there is no need for a ballute or similar.

 Slug Mode vs. Single Mode: